Slow Cooker Thai Peanut Chicken (Easy + Flavorful)

 Instructions

-• Arrange chicken breasts in the bottom of a large slow cooker.
-In a medium bowl, stir together coconut milk, peanut butter, garlic, honey, soy sauce, lime juice, rice wine vinegar, and red pepper flakes; mix until (mostly) smooth) Pour over chicken.
+• In a medium bowl, whisk together coconut milk, peanut butter, garlic, honey, soy sauce, lime juice, rice wine vinegar, fish sauce, and red pepper flakes until smooth.
+Pour over chicken in slow cooker and stir to coat.

 • Serve chicken and sauce over cooked white or brown rice, cooked rice noodles, or stuffed inside large lettuce leaves, as wraps.
 Garnish with chopped peanuts, fresh cilantro, and additional red pepper flakes, if desired.